As Anthony Ryder said in the preface of The Artist’s Complete Guide To Figure Drawing:

 Rather than drawing from what you see, Scott takes quite a different approach:

 This means that you will be building volumes and building objects instead.

-That you will have much different understanding on how the world around you is built rather than solely relying on your eyes.
+That you will have a much different understanding of how the world around you is built rather than solely relying on your eyes.

 Here’s a short video of Scott Robertson himself walking us through the book:

-One aspect of this book that we really loved is Scott’s requirement that you draw in ink rather than pencil.
+One aspect of this book that we loved is Scott’s requirement that you draw in ink rather than a pencil.

 - Creating Grids

 - Working With Volume

 …plus many more!

 But it doesn’t end there – one cool feature of this book is the 10 hours of companion video.
 When you download the app that it comes with, you can scan a QR code in the book and have Scott walk you through the drawing process he’s explaining in the book.